West Australian Football League: Premierships

-East Fremantle has won the most premierships, with 30, most recently in 2023.
-West Perth rank second with 20 premierships, the most recent in 2022.

-The first premiership was awarded in 1885, and was won by the Rovers Football Club, which disbanded in 1899.
+East Fremantle has won the most premierships (30), most recently in 2023.
+West Perth rank second with 20 premierships, their most recent in 2022.
+The first premiership was awarded in 1885 to the Rovers Football Club, which disbanded in 1899.

 Wooden spoons

-Subiaco and Swan Districts have the equal most wooden spoons, with 21.
-Swan Districts most recent wooden spoon was in 2019, while Subiaco had their most recent in 1996.

-The most recent team to receive the wooden spoon (2024) are West Coast Eagles, with its 4th wooden spoon.
+Subiaco and Swan Districts are tied for the most wooden spoons with 21 each.
+Swan Districts' received their most-recent wooden spoon in 2019, and Subiaco received their most recent in 1996.
+The most recent team to receive the wooden spoon (2026) is West Perth, with their first wooden spoon since 1992.